dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 ### Update glue data catalog

-Persist resource descriptions as column and relation comments to the glue data catalog, and meta as [glue table properties](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html#table-properties) and [column parameters](https://docs.aws.amazon.com/glue/latest/webapi/API_Column.html).
+You can persist your column and model level descriptions to the Glue Data Catalog as [glue table properties](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html#table-properties) and [column parameters](https://docs.aws.amazon.com/glue/latest/webapi/API_Column.html).
+To enable this, set the configuration to `true` as shown in the following examples.
 By default, documentation persistence is disabled, but it can be enabled for specific resources or groups of resources as needed.

 For example: